 The first example of unnatural anime hair colour comes from 1965s Marine Boy, where the mermaid Neptina had green hair.
 The series was similar to Aquaman with a boomerang, and, of course, a mermaid sidekick.
 Since then, green has probably been the most common “alien” humanoid hair colour, appearing on characters like Lum from Urusei Yatsura (1978).

 And Go Nagai returns to this list once again with the first transformation scene in 1973s Cutie Honey, which featured this 5 second sequence:

 While it’s a little out there, I would be remiss not to mention the first instance of tentacle hentai, if only because of how unexpected it is.
 But first, a history lesson.

 So, any guesses what the first tentacle hentai is?
 The Dream of the Fisherman’s Wife, a wood carving dated to 1814, before the Meiji Restoration.
 Yeah.
-Turns out it wasn’t just a work-around.
-Some weird Japanese artists are just into that shit.
+It turns out it wasn’t just a work-around.
+Some weird Japanese artists are just into that.

-However, Mainichi Film Awards has had another animation award, the Ofunju Noburo Award, since 1962, and it was first award to Osamu Tezuka for Tale of a Street Corner.
+However, Mainichi Film Awards has had another animation award, the Ofunju Noburo Award, since 1962.
+It was first award to Osamu Tezuka for Tale of a Street Corner.